griffithlab/genviz.org/_posts/0001-04-01-GenomeBrowsingLab.md

 {% include figure.html image="/assets/UCSC/ensemblTranscripts.png" width="1150" %}

-{% include question.html question="Turn on the GTEx track, which tissue has the highest expression of PIK3CA? hint: try clicking on the track in the genome browser once it's enabled" answer='Cells - EBV-transformed lymphocytes have the highest expression at 11.3 RPKM.'%}
+Turn on the GTEx track, which tissue has the highest expression of PIK3CA?
+{% include question.html question="Get a hint!" answer='Try clicking on the track in the genome browser once it\'s enabled'%}
+{% include question.html question="Answer" answer='Cells - EBV-transformed lymphocytes have the highest expression at 11.3 RPKM.'%}

 ### BLAST-like alignment tool